Organizing a garage can be a difficult task. It is the one place in the house that we use for so many things other than storing our car.

 Don’t forget to check out Pinterest.
 There are lots of inexpensive and sometimes free ways to organize your garage items.
 Just place the item you want to be organized in the search bar followed by “organization hacks“, and you’ll find tons of ideas.

 Once you are done with any DIY, it’s time to put your ‘keep’ items away.
 As you do so, label bins and even cabinet storage shelves.
 Just remember to store things you use often at eye level or below.
-At this point, you should be all done.

 Before Pics of our Garage